Reduced hair volume and hair loss are much more common than is thought, with over 1 in 5 women experiencing it currently in the UK alone.

 With androgenic thinning, the anagen (growth) phase gradually shortens and follicles very slowly miniaturise and produce finer, shorter hairs with each passing hair growth cycle.
 A reduction in hair volume can occur on its own or alongside increased hair shedding.
 Reduced hair volume is very gradual, and unfortunately you have to have lost over 15% of the volume of your hair before it becomes noticeable.

 As a reduction in hair volume takes place slowly over an extended period of time, treatment can take time.
 However, there are effective products available to help slow the thinning and also improve hair density.
-To find out more about our bespoke treatments, call the Philip Kingsley Clinic or discover our award-winning Trichotherapy Regime.
+To find out more about our bespoke treatments, call the Philip Kingsley Clinic.